University of Minnesota pledges to slash graduation rate disparities, recruit more students of color by 2025

-Slashing a graduation rate gap between students of color and their white classmates.
-Boosting recruitment of underrepresented students and faculty.
-Training students and employees to appreciate diversity and be culturally competent.
+Slash a graduation rate gap between students of color and their white classmates.
+Boost recruitment of underrepresented students and faculty.
+Train students and employees to appreciate diversity and be culturally competent.

 "Robust efforts are in place across the university on every campus to ensure that our education is accessible and to recruit and attract students that will shape a student body that reflects the rich diversity of our state," said U Provost Rachel Croson.